Jaisaiarun/Jaisaiarun/README.md

 - **Research Assistant** @ Philipps University of Marburg
   Working with LLMs and satellite imagery for urban analytics and building age estimation.

-- **Student Assistant – Introduction to Computer Science**
+- **Team Member – iGEM Marburg**
-  Tutoring over 40 undergrads and facilitating practical Python labs.
+  Building an AI model to predecit combatibility of different modules in NRPS systems.

 ---